7 Things You Should Know Before You Sign Up!

 For the sake of security and customer service, the best option is ideally one that has offices in your country of residence.

 Wise has offices in the UK, USA, Australia, Estonia (which covers Europe), Hong Kong, Brazil, Belgium, Hungary, Japan, Malaysia, Singapore, Ukraine and the UAE.

-Right from their outset in 2011, TransferWise wanted to take power away from banks (who continue to fleece most people) and put it back into the hands of individuals.
+Right from their outset in 2011, TransferWise (now Wise) wanted to take power away from banks (who continue to fleece most people) and put it back into the hands of individuals.

 This means they can have some serious advantages, as we will show now.

 1.1 When it Works

-The benefits of P2P were huge; it meant that they match people who want to transfer one currency into another, with people who want to do the opposite swap (as much as possible anyway).
-This has huge cost savings especially for smaller transfers.
+The benefits of P2P were huge; it meant that they matched people who want to transfer one currency into another, with people who want to do the opposite swap (as much as possible anyway).
+This led to huge cost savings, especially for smaller transfers.